Written by Amelia Terrapin

 When you’re engaged in the messy, non-linear work of systems change, the very structure of your team and organization is a critical key that can either unlock radical change or keep you mired in the status quo.

 Hierarchy excels when order and control are necessary to achieve a specific purpose, like coordinating firefighters in a blaze or producing blood cells in our bodies.
 There are many situations where hierarchy is a wonderful and appropriate tool to create safe, consistent results.

-However, in situations where things are rapidly changing and complexifying (hello, 2021!) hierarchy can become considerably less wonderful.
+However, in situations where things are rapidly changing and complexifying (hello, pandemic!) hierarchy can become considerably less wonderful.

 When you need innovation, adaptability and transformation, you want less order and control, and more emergence.

 In these situations, the misuse of hierarchy dramatically slows down our change efforts, at best; at worst, it actively holds a dysfunctional status quo in place and squelches change.

 If you are working to innovate your system, it’s likely that the misuse of hierarchy is in some way preventing you from fulfilling your visions of a better world… like riding an elephant in a horse race, and wondering why are we moving so slowly?!

 When you recognize that one of the root causes holding back your changework is your inability to adapt by using different organizational structures, you can make sense of your work through a whole new lens, and begin seeking new ways to interact and organize.